-All for the love of coffee
+All for the love of Coffee

 Meet our head roaster, and biochemist!
 I mean, Breaking Bad has nothing on us.

 Jacob brings a unique outlook as a coffee roaster.
 After serving as president of the American Chemical Society at his alma mater, Jacob went on to spend time working in analytical and research laboratories and pursue an education in biochemistry from the University of South Carolina.
 There he worked in a laboratory specializing in macromolecular crystallography.
-While focusing on the chemistry, Jacob spent time in anthropology and ethnobotany classes learning about the ancient relationships between humans and chemicals from plant sources (phytochemicals).
+While focusing on chemistry, Jacob spent time in anthropology and ethnobotany classes learning about the ancient relationships between humans and chemicals from plant sources (phytochemicals).

 Applying these background influences, Jacob roasts coffee with an attention to the details of the chemical processes and reactions occurring during roasting.
 Meticulous detail is put into the research of each bean origin and its processing to be considered before roasting.